 Oats come in many forms; you can pick and choose which texture suits your pallet the most and create the perfect addition to other dishes by choosing your style of oat.

-Here are the different of oats to choose from
+Here are the different varieties of Quaker oats to choose from

-- Old fashioned: Whole grains that are steamed and then flattened by a rolling machine and flaked.
+- Old fashioned oats: Whole grains that are steamed and then flattened by a rolling machine and flaked.
 These oats have the most texture.

 - Quick oats: Similar to instant, these smaller flakes are rolled and cut to cook in 1 minute on the stovetop or 1 -2 minutes in the microwave

 - Steel cut oats: These are often called Irish oats and they are cut, but not rolled, to provide a heartier texture.
 They cook in 25-30 minutes on the stovetop, absorb less liquid.

 I most often reach for the old-fashioned style oats but I love all 4 textures and types.
 You can use any type you’d like in this recipe!